 - National Federation of the Blind of Massachusetts

-- Perkins School for the Blind on behalf of the Friends of the Braille & Talking Book Library and the Worcester Talking Book Library
+- Perkins, on behalf of the Friends of the Perkins Library and the Worcester Talking Book Library

-Thank you for being a part of the ninth annual B.L.I.N.D.
-State House event on March 16.
+Thank you for your support of the tenth annual B.L.I.N.D.
+Event at the State House on Thursday March 22.